gregorias/karabiner.ts-greg-mods/README.md

 permissive-hold and the slow-mode (wait for the tapping term to elapse).

-If you don’t activate the hold, e.g., you quickly roll over two keys during writing.
-This layer replays the layer and the other key, so you no longer lose your keystrokes accidentally.
+If you don’t activate the hold, e.g., you quickly roll over two keys during writing, this layer replays the layer and the other key.
+With this layer, you don’t lose your keystrokes during simple roll overs.

 ```typescript
 // A symbols layer activated with ␣.